2019 European heatwaves: Meteorological history

 The above-normal hot condition in June is caused by an anomalous long-lasting anticyclone in the upper troposphere, which advects warm air from the Sahel and Mediterranean region and enhances incoming solar radiation and surface turbulent fluxes.
 The anomalous anticyclone results from an unusually-intensified British-Baikal Corridor pattern and a synoptic Rossby wave breaking event over Europe.

 The July heat wave was caused by a strong omega block, consisting of hot, dry air from North Africa, trapped between cold storm systems.
 The high-pressure area of hot air, called Yvonne, stretched from the central Mediterranean to Scandinavia and was pinned between two low-pressure areas, one over western Russia and the other over the eastern Atlantic.

 Fatalities

 Total excess deaths are estimated to be around 2,500 during the summer months in 2019.
 Most of these were indirectly caused and were observed in statistical modeling later that year.
 Based on individual country counts, that figure may be an under estimate.
 The Dutch government reported 400 excess deaths in the week of the June heat wave, a figure comparable to those recorded during the 2006 European heat wave.

 France estimated 1,435 additional deaths due to the heatwave.
 Public Health England reported 900 excess deaths from the heatwave.
 The Robert Koch institute reported 500 excess deaths in Berlin alone.

 Belgium reported at least 716 excess deaths during the summer.

 By country

+Austria

+In June heat records were broken, on 30 June the temperature reached 38.5 C in Innsbruck.
+This was a heat record for June in Austria, and also the highest temperature measured during the heatwaves.